 In the body, most of the CO2 is in the form of a substance called bicarbonate (HCO3-).
 Therefore, the CO2 blood test is really a measure of your blood bicarbonate level.

 The CO2 test is most often done as part of an electrolyte or basic metabolic panel.
-Changes in your CO2 level may suggest that you are losing or retaining fluid, which causes an imbalance in your body's electrolytes.
+Changes in your CO2 level may suggest that you are losing or retaining fluid.
+This may cause an imbalance in your body's electrolytes.

 Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.

-The examples above show the common measurements for results for these tests.
+The example above shows the common measurement range of results for these tests.
 Some laboratories use different measurements or may test different specimens.

-Higher-than-normal levels may be due to:
+Abnormal levels may be due to the following problems:

 The following conditions may also alter bicarbonate levels: